SirAnthony/marvin-xmpp/README.rst

 All core methods use ! mark at start.

 !modules
-  prints all loadet modules
+  prints all loaded modules
 !functions
-  prints all available functions which is procrssed as commands !aliases prints all commands aliaces with command names near to aliases !reload reload all modules
+  prints all available functions which is processed as commands !aliases prints all commands aliases with command names near to aliases !reload [modulename] loads (reloads) module if modulename passed.
+Reloads all modules from default pluggins directory otherwise.
+!help [modulename]
+  prints help for module modulename.
+If no argument passed prints general help.

 Functions
 ------